 The April 15, 1920 edition of the Depew Herald carried the following headline; DEPEW NEEDS BETTER FIRE APPARATUS.
-Department Chief recommends essential improvements for better protection of life and property to forestall advance in insurance rates.
+Department Chief recommends essential improvements for better protection of life and property to forestall advances in insurance rates.
 Another letter written to the taxpayers of the Village of Depew by Fire Chief Carlson followed this headline.

 What are the people of Depew going to do about having adequate fire fighting apparatus?
 Do you know the condition of the antiquated apparatus of the Cayuga Hose Company on Broadway?
 It consists of a two-wheel cart and hose reel and its condition is so bad that it is likely to fall apart when it is run to the next fire; a truly deplorable condition for a piece of fire apparatus to be in to respond to a fire alarm from the Penora or Main Street section.
-If you doubt this statement go to the Cayuga fire house and see for yourself.
+If you doubt this statement goes to the Cayuga firehouse and see for yourself.

-The hook and ladder truck in the Gould Avenue firehouse is horse drawn and no horses to draw it with, and teamsters do not volunteer to draw it to a fire.
+The hook and ladder truck in the Gould Avenue firehouse is horse-drawn and has no horses to draw it with, and teamsters do not volunteer to draw it to fire.
 This company has not responded to the last three fires alarms because there were no teams available to draw the truck to the fires.
 Think what a situation like that means if one is trapped on an upper floor by fire from below.
 Without a ladder in such a case, the firemen are helpless.
 There are times when ladders are as essential as hose and water.

 The hose cart used by Central Hose Company No. 4, Harlan Street, is a two-wheel cart of the same type and construction as that of the Cayuga Hose Company.
 These carts were in their prime when our grandfathers were boys.
 Do you expect the members of these companies to do effective work with them today?

-These conditions are well known to the state board of fire underwriters who are not going to let their insured risks be jeopardized by our old style and out of date fire apparatus.
+These conditions are well known to the state board of fire underwriters who are not going to let their insured risks be jeopardized by our old style and out-of-date fire apparatus.
 This board has assured the writer that owing to the conditions herein set forth; they intend to increase the insurance rates on property in Depew in the immediate future.
 While this increase in rates protects financial loss by fire to a certain extent, it does nothing for personal injuries or loss of life by fire, which might be prevented if the fire fighting apparatus of our village was adequate.

-It is indeed fortunate for the people of Depew that we did not have a serious fire during the past winter because these Ford trucks have not power enough to get through deep snow and for that reason cannot be relied upon under such conditions.
+It is indeed fortunate for the people of Depew that we did not have a serious fire during the past winter because these Ford trucks have not powered enough to get through deep snow and for that reason cannot be relied upon under such conditions.